mvit777/BikeShop/BikeShop.BlazorComponents/README.md

         await JSRuntime.InvokeVoidAsync("bootstrapNS.JSDataTable", "#BikeList", new object[]{});
     }
 ```
 jquery Datatables have a huge number of possible configuration options that can quickly become a nasty lenghty string into our code.
 Our ```appsettings.json``` configuration file is certainly a more appropriate place for such strings.
-Let's statrt from there and add a *Settings* entry:
+Let's start from there and add a *Settings* entry:
 ```json
 {
   "BikeShopWS": {